dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 The product itself is a SaaS product used for customer service.
 It bundles communication from email, telephony, chat etc into a single interface.
-Customers can use the interface to write logic for how things are routed and who should handle different requests.
+Customers can use the interface to write the logic for how things are routed and who should handle different requests.
 The main selling points were the very integrated nature of the different channels (everything in one application) and that conversations were "pushed" to CS-reps using notifications rather than "pulled" (like in a normal email client where there is an inbox to pull from).
 One customer called it "The one-screen wonder".
 Lots of extra detail under the hood, and more were added as time went by but this is the gist of it.